How Does Medicare Work?

 When you enroll, Medicare will then become the primary insurer, which means it pays before your employer’s insurance pays.
 If you don’t enroll, your employer’s plan can refuse to cover you for services that Medicare would have covered.
 That means that you may have to pay for those services out of your pocket.

 When you do retire, you’ll need to add Part B within eight months of the earliest of either the end of your employment or end of your group health coverage.
 This enrollment option falls under one of the designated Special Enrollment Period offerings.

 How much does Medicare Part B cost?

-Costs of Medicare Part B depend on your total income as filed on your tax return two years prior.
+The premiums you pay for Medicare Part B depend on your total income as filed on your tax return two years prior.
 The higher your income, the larger your premium.

 2020 Medicare Part B Premium Schedule

 How it works: The IRS supplies your tax filing status, your adjusted gross income, and your tax-exempt interest income to the Social Security Administration for the purpose of calculating what your premiums will be.

 If 2021 will be your first year on Medicare, your premiums will be calculated based on your 2019 modified adjusted gross income.

 When the Social Security Administration reviews your benefits application, they take your adjusted gross income (AGI) and add back any tax-exempt interest income to determine your modified adjusted gross income (MAGI).

 This number, MAGI, is used to determine your Medicare Part B premium.
 If you are collecting Social Security, the premium is deducted from your benefits.
 If you have not started Social Security, you will receive a quarterly invoice for the premiums.